 Raw Milk from Organic Fed Goats For Sale

-Milk season is planned to end sometime in October and begin again in January.
-This is to allow the does in milk a needed break before next season.
-They have already started tapering themselves off as we near breeding season.
+Milk season is over for the year.
+Planned to start back up in January.
+This is to allow the milking does a needed break before next season.
+They individually taper themselves off in the fall at different rates

 Fresh raw goat milk from our organic fed Oberhasli goats.
 These ladies are doing great work making a bunch of delicious milk.
 We are marketing as pet quality for now with the intention of upgrading at some point to sell for human consumption.
 We sell the milk in glass jars with a plastic or metal top.
 We offer this raw milk during season, typically from Jan/Feb through Oct/Nov.
 They typically will start to dry themselves off in the fall and they need a break before the next season starts anyways.
 So, there are a few months where it's not available.
 It does freeze well, and we used it frozen throughout last year's dry season.